the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(yearBirth);
 ~~~~~~~

 In conclusion, variables are there to reference values in your code.
 Meaning: You declare a variable with a value once and then reuse it as reference later when you need to do something with it (e.g. printing it with `console.log()`).
 This makes values reusable and helps developers to change values only once and not everywhere in the codebase.
 In addition, there are naming conventions for programming languages which should be followed to make the code more readable to other developers.
+You should get an overvier about these conventions by going through the exercises.

 ### Exercises:

-* Read more about [the different naming conventions in JavaScript](https://www.robinwieruch.de/javascript-naming-conventions) and find out what it means to have descriptive variable names.
+* Read more about [the different naming conventions in JavaScript](https://www.robinwieruch.de/javascript-naming-conventions) and find out what it means to have **descriptive** variable names.
 * Declare variables yourself.
 For example, declare variables for your last name and your age and print them on the command line.
-In the following, I will not use the `console.log()` statement anymore, but you should continue using it for the sake of learning.
+In the following, I will not always use the `console.log()` statement anymore, but you should continue using it for the sake of undertstanding and learning.

 ## Code Quality

 Structuring your code in a readable and natural way is important, because you can pick it up later more easily when reading through code that's more than a day old, but also other developers have an easier time to understand what you want to accomplish with your program.
+Eventually you will end up working in a team of developers where it's one of the most important virtues to write quality code.

 ### Code Structure

 As someone new to programming, it's not intuitive from the beginning how to structure code in a readable flow.
-Take for example the following code snippet:
+We will learn later about a tool which helps us with structuring our code (also called **code formatting**), however, for the early sections of this book you have to sturcture the code yourself to get comfortable with it.
+Now take for example the following code snippet:

 {title="index.js",lang="javascript"}
 ~~~~~~~